 The AppID is available when you create the rule set you will use to control the traffic steering.
 From within the OpenMix tab a list of available rule sets (applications) is listed and the AppID appears in the third column.
 In the example below, the AppID is “4”:

-To connect your Citrix ITM account and configuration to Streamroot Compass, head to the Compass Properties tab in your Streamroot Dashboard.
+To connect your Citrix ITM account and configuration to Streamroot Compass, head to the Orchestrator Properties tab in your Streamroot Dashboard.
 There, you can define Citrix ITM as your CDN Score Provider for each of your traffic properties by entering your CustomerID and AppID.